juliantao/asce-quarto/README.md

 This is a hackish [`quarto`](https://quarto.org/) template for ASCE publications based on the [`ascelike-new` class](https://www.overleaf.com/latex/templates/template-for-preparing-your-submission-to-the-american-society-of-civil-engineers-asce/pbwcqsvndpty).

-This template can be used before the official `rticle` like `quarto` template mechanism is released (see [here](https://quarto.org/docs/faq/rmarkdown.html#i-use-x-bookdown-blogdown-etc..-what-is-the-quarto-equivalent), [here](https://github.com/quarto-dev/quarto-cli/issues/170), and [here](https://github.com/quarto-dev/quarto-cli/discussions/983#discussioncomment-2823436).
+This template can be used before the official `rticle` like `quarto` template mechanism is released (see [here](https://quarto.org/docs/faq/rmarkdown.html#i-use-x-bookdown-blogdown-etc..-what-is-the-quarto-equivalent), [here](https://github.com/quarto-dev/quarto-cli/issues/170), and [here](https://github.com/quarto-dev/quarto-cli/discussions/983#discussioncomment-2823436)).

-To use this template, fork or click [`Use this template`](https://github.com/juliantao/asce-quarto/generate) button and then do the following:
+To use this template, [fork](https://github.com/juliantao/asce-quarto/fork), clone or click the [`Use this template`](https://github.com/juliantao/asce-quarto/generate) button.
+Then, do the following:

 * In the shared matadata `_quarto.yml`,
   * Set `classoption: [NewProceedings, letterpaper]` for conference paper